-Existing research centers are all supported by industrial establishments; Amrita is the first university to establish a research center in this domain.
+Existing research centers are all supported by industrial establishments; Amrita is the first institution to establish a research center in this domain.

 The center will also be supported by Prof. S. Raju who has four decades of automotive experience.
 Prof. Raju retired as Senior Deputy Director of the Automotive Research Association of India.

 An MoU was recently signed with Automotive Test Systems, an Indian company based in New Delhi, with offices in Pune and Chennai.

 The MoU was signed on behalf of Amrita by Dr. P. Venkat Rangan, Vice Chancellor and Prof. C. Parameswaran, Director, Corporate & International Relations.

 Automotive Test Systems was represented by Managing Partners Ramanathan Srinivasan and Sandeep Dayanand Sharma.

 Subsequent to the MoU, the new Center set up a stall at the Automotive Testing Expo in Chennai.
 The global trade show for automotive test and development technologies welcomed thousands of visitors from the Indian automotive industry.